department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-process/date.md

 For claims based on a Veteran’s death in service, the effective date is the first day of the month in which the Veteran died, or was presumed to have died.
 This is true only if we get the claim within 1 year of the date of the report of the Veteran’s actual or presumed death.
 Otherwise, the effective date is the date we get the claim.

-If the Veteran’s death occurred after service and we get the claim within 1 year of the Veteran’s passing, the effective date is the first day of the month in which the Veteran died.
+If the Veteran’s death happened after service and we get the claim within 1 year of the Veteran’s passing, the effective date is the first day of the month in which the Veteran died.

 If the death occurred after service and we get the claim more than 1 year after the Veteran’s death, the effective date is the date we get the claim.